Sirsa district: Economy

-Dabwali, Rania, Kalanwali and Ellenabad.
-These tehsils are further sub-divided into 7 blocks: Baragudha, Dabwali, Ellenabad, Nathusary Chopta, Odhan, Rania and Sirsa.

-There are 5 Vidhan Sabha constituencies in this district: Kalanwali, Dabwali, Rania, Sirsa and Ellenabad.
-All of these are part of Sirsa Lok Sabha constituency.

 Demographics

 According to the 2011 census Sirsa district has a population of 1,295,189, roughly equal to the nation of Mauritius or the US state of New Hampshire.
 This gives it a ranking of 378th in India (out of a total of 640).
 The district has a population density of 303 PD/sqkm.
-As of the 2011 census, its population growth rate over the decade 2001-2011 was 15.99%, with a sex ratio of 897 females for every 1000 males and a literacy rate of 68.82%.
+As of the 2011 census, its population growth rate over the decade 2001-2011 was 15.99%, with a sex ratio of 897 females for every 1000 males and a literacy rate of 70.9%.
 Scheduled Castes make up 29.91% of the population.

 Religion

 Languages

-Hindi is the official language of the district with Bagri and Haryanvi as its major dialects.
-Punjabi is the additional official language.
+Hindi is the official language of the district, while Punjabi and English serve as additional official languages.
+Punjabi is also the most spoken language of the district.
+Other languages with significant speakers are Bagri and Haryanvi.